MarwaJawas/RetweetManipulation/README.md

 1. collecting data Using Twitter API
 2. extracting data and building a database
 3. building a graph based on user's retweeting activity
+4. extracting the groups of retweeters
+4. Annotating the extracted groups based on certain guidelines
-4. extract some features: temporal, profile,  connection in the network
+5. extract some features: temporal, profile,  connection in the network

 Finally, that results in predict fake retweeters based on top important feature. \
 All code with Python \